-I’ve really been struggling to blog lately because of exhaustion and off and on required bed rest due to various pregnancy side effects.
-Not to worry, nothing serious, in fact my midwife and birthing class teacher have both praised my healthy eating and all the vitamins and nutrition I’ve been getting baby through my food.
+I’ve really been struggling to blog lately because of exhaustion and intermittent bed rest due to various pregnancy side effects.
+Not to worry, it’s nothing serious.
+In fact my midwife and birthing class teacher have both praised my healthy eating and all the vitamins and nutrition I’ve been getting baby through my food.

 When I do have the ability to get out of bed and be on my feet, I’m trying to paint the nursery and get the house ready for baby.
 My sister, husband and mother-in-law have both been a great help in that department.

 But I’ve SO missed blogging, and I really appreciate the sweet messages I’ve gotten from several of you.

 I have four or five pumpkin recipes I’ve tested and just need to photograph to share with you.
 UPDATE: The pumpkin recipes are photographed and posted!